 - Whether you have high blood pressure or diabetes

 Cholesterol is a fat (also called a lipid) that your body needs to work properly.
-But too much bad cholesterol can increase your chance of getting heart disease, stroke, and other problems.
+Too much bad cholesterol can increase your chance of getting heart disease, stroke, and other problems.

 There are many types of cholesterol.
 The ones talked about most are:

-Certain health conditions can also lead to high cholesterole, including:
+Some health conditions can also lead to abnormal cholesterol, including:

 You are more likely to need medicine to lower your cholesterol: